webrecorder/specs/wacz-ipfs/latest/index.md

 ### Motivation

-Web archiving is important for preserving cultural information and in order to add additional resilience to archives, they can be uploaded to peer to peer protocols (P2P) in order to make backup and retrieval more seamless.
-Along with uploading content to be shared, P2P protocols enable us to interact with the data itself in new ways by changing the way archive files are stored on disk and transmitted across a network.
+Web archiving data often stored in specialized formats, which include a full record of the HTTP network traffic as well as additional metadata.
+The archived data is often accessed via random-access, loading the appropriate chunk of data based on URL requests, etc..

-This specification works with two key existing file formats:
+This specification is designed to describe how to store two key file formats used for web archives:

 - WARC - a widely used [ISO standard](http://iipc.github.io/warc-specifications/) used by many institutions around the world for storing web archive data.

 - WACZ - A new format [developed by Webrecorder](https://specs.webrecorder.net/wacz/latest/) for packaging WARCs with other web archive data.

-Both formats are 'composite formats', which contain small primitive data formats.
+Both formats are 'composite' formats, containing smaller amounts of data interspersed with metadata.
 In the case of WARC, the format consists of concatenated records which are appended one after the other, eg.
 `cat A.warc B.warc > C.warc`.
 The WARCs may or may not be gzipped, in which case the result is a multi-member gzip.
 For this spec, such WARC files will be ungzipped as part of the process.

 The WACZ format is a ZIP format which contains a specialized file and directory layout.
-The ZIP format also contains concatenated raw data as well as header data.
+The ZIP format is also a composite format, containing the raw (sometimes compressed) data as well as header data for how to find files and directories within the ZIP

 ### Deduplication